uclaopt/TMAC/doc/source/eqn/linear.rst

 Data preparation
 -----------------
-We implement the MOTAC linear equation solver  with dense matrix in matrix market format, and sparse logistic regression with sparse matrix in LIBSVM format.
+We implement the TMAC linear equation solver  with dense matrix in matrix market format, and sparse logistic regression with sparse matrix in LIBSVM format.
 You can easily modify the code to deal with other types of matrices.